Southwest Ohio ENT Specialists are commited to your health and safety. For updates on COVID-19 Click Here

 Small chance of reactions.

-Maintenance dose typically achieved in 84 days.
-May have fewer allergy related symptoms in 2-3 months.
+Maintenance dose typically is achieved in 84 days.
+You may have fewer allergy related symptoms in 2-3 months.

-Maintenance dose achieved in 1-2 years.
-May have fewer allergy related symptoms in 6-8 months.
+Maintenance dose achieved in 2-3 years.
+You may have fewer allergy related symptoms in 6-8 months.

 Extracts are FDA approved but delivery method is not approved.
-Insurance will not cover and cannot be billed due to delivery method.
+Insurance will not cover and cannot be billed for this delivery method.

 Extract and delivery method are approved by FDA